srid/srid/unfree/woke/unwoke.md

     - **xAI**: [Elon Musk Launches X.AI To Fight ChatGPT Woke AI](https://www.forbes.com/sites/martineparis/2023/04/16/elon-musk-launches-xai-to-fight-chatgpt-woke-ai-with-twitter-data/?sh=ae7c73151f82)
 - **Shopify**
   - CEO says calls to ban @libsoftiktok a [bad faith narrative](https://twitter.com/tobi/status/1596440473849274369), and Elon [supports](https://twitter.com/elonmusk/status/1597185759316152320) Toby.
+- Alexandr Wang at **Scale**:
+  > There is a mistaken belief that meritocracy somehow conflicts with diversity.
+I strongly disagree.
+No group has a monopoly on excellence.
+A hiring process based on merit will naturally yield a variety of backgrounds, perspectives, and ideas.
+Achieving this requires casting a wide net for talent and then objectively selecting the best, without bias in any direction.
+We will not pick winners and losers based on someone being the “right” or “wrong” race, gender, and so on.
+It should be needless to say, and yet it needs saying: doing so would be racist and sexist, not to mention illegal. https://x.com/alexandr_wang/status/1801331034916851995

 {#org-watch}